Looking for ways to quickly improve the cash flow of your rental property? Here are 5 suggestions you can consider:

 Restructuring your loan, or negotiating a better interest rate on your loan can reduce the amount you are paying each month.
 For example you may restructure to an interest only loan which will reduce your payments, or simply negotiate a better interest rate which will also get your repayments down;

-If you don't already have a depreciation schedule it is likely you are missing out on thousands of dollars in tax deductions, and cash that should otherwise be in your pocket.
+If you don't have a depreciation schedule it is likely you are missing out on thousands of dollars in tax deductions - cash that should otherwise be in your pocket.
 If you think your accountant is taking care of depreciation but you aren't sure, ask the question as many investors don't know that accountants aren't recognised to estimate construction costs and value assets.
 If they are not working from a quality depreciation schedule prepared by a quantity surveyor your deductions won't be maximised (or possibly even compliant).
 If you have a cheap or DIY report, have it reviewed by an expert quantity surveyor as there is a good chance there is opportunity to improve your deductions even further.
 You would be surprised how many investors miss out on these deductions because they believe their property is too old, or because they believe their accountant is looking after it already.
 Don't be complacent, there could be thousands of extra dollars in cash flow there waiting for you.

 For more information about tax depreciation and whether you could be claiming more for your investment property call our team at Capital Claims Tax Depreciation for a free 15 minute consultation on 1300 922 220.
-Alternatively, email us on [email protected], or request a free estimate of deductions online here.